Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/New-AzOperationalInsightsStorageInsight.md

 ### ByWorkspaceObject
 ```
-New-AzureRmOperationalInsightsStorageInsight [-Workspace] <PSWorkspace> [-Name] <String>
+New-AzOperationalInsightsStorageInsight [-Workspace] <PSWorkspace> [-Name] <String>
  [-StorageAccountResourceId] <String> [-StorageAccountKey] <String> [[-Tables] <String[]>]
  [[-Containers] <String[]>] [-Force] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmOperationalInsightsStorageInsight** cmdlet creates a new Storage Insight in an existing workspace.
+The **New-AzOperationalInsightsStorageInsight** cmdlet creates a new Storage Insight in an existing workspace.

 ## EXAMPLES

 ### Example 1: Create a Storage Insight by name
 ```
-PS C:\>$Storage = Get-AzureRmStorageAccount -ResourceGroupName "ContosoResourceGroup" -Name "ContosoStorage"
+PS C:\>$Storage = Get-AzStorageAccount -ResourceGroupName "ContosoResourceGroup" -Name "ContosoStorage"

-PS C:\>$StorageKey = ($Storage | Get-AzureRmStorageAccountKey).Key1
+PS C:\>$StorageKey = ($Storage | Get-AzStorageAccountKey).Key1

-PS C:\>New-AzureRmOperationalInsightsStorageInsight -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "MyWorkspace" -Name "MyStorageInsight" -StorageAccountResourceId $Storage.Id -StorageAccountKey $StorageKey -Tables @("WADWindowsEventLogsTable")
+PS C:\>New-AzOperationalInsightsStorageInsight -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "MyWorkspace" -Name "MyStorageInsight" -StorageAccountResourceId $Storage.Id -StorageAccountKey $StorageKey -Tables @("WADWindowsEventLogsTable")
 ```

-The first command uses the Get-AzureRmStorageAccount cmdlet to get the storage account named ContosoStorage, and then stores it in the $Storage variable.
+The first command uses the Get-AzStorageAccount cmdlet to get the storage account named ContosoStorage, and then stores it in the $Storage variable.
-The second command passes the storage account in $Storage to the Get-AzureRmStorageAccountKey cmdlet by using the pipeline operator to get the specified storage account key, and then stores it in the $StorageKey variable.
+The second command passes the storage account in $Storage to the Get-AzStorageAccountKey cmdlet by using the pipeline operator to get the specified storage account key, and then stores it in the $StorageKey variable.
 The final command creates a storage insight named MyStorageInsight in the workspace named MyWorkspace.
 This storage insight consumes data from the WADWindowsEventLogsTable table in the specified storage account resource.

 ### Example 2: Create a Storage Insight by using a workspace object
 ```
-PS C:\>$Workspace = Get-AzureRmOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"
+PS C:\>$Workspace = Get-AzOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"

-PS C:\>$Storage = Get-AzureRmStorageAccount -ResourceGroupName "ContosoResourceGroup" -Name "ContosoStorage"
+PS C:\>$Storage = Get-AzStorageAccount -ResourceGroupName "ContosoResourceGroup" -Name "ContosoStorage"

-PS C:\>$StorageKey = ($Storage | Get-AzureRmStorageAccountKey).Key1
+PS C:\>$StorageKey = ($Storage | Get-AzStorageAccountKey).Key1

-PS C:\>New-AzureRmOperationalInsightsStorageInsight -Workspace $Workspace -Name "MyStorageInsight" -StorageAccountResourceId $Storage.Id -StorageAccountKey $StorageKey -Tables @("WADWindowsEventLogsTable")
+PS C:\>New-AzOperationalInsightsStorageInsight -Workspace $Workspace -Name "MyStorageInsight" -StorageAccountResourceId $Storage.Id -StorageAccountKey $StorageKey -Tables @("WADWindowsEventLogsTable")
 ```

-The first command uses the Get-AzureRmOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkspace, and then stores it in the $Workspace variable.
+The first command uses the Get-AzOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkspace, and then stores it in the $Workspace variable.
-The second command uses the Get-AzureRmStorageAccount cmdlet to get the specified storage account, and then stores it in the $Storage variable.
+The second command uses the Get-AzStorageAccount cmdlet to get the specified storage account, and then stores it in the $Storage variable.
-The third command passes the storage account in $Storage to the Get-AzureRmStorageAccountKey cmdlet by using the pipeline operator to get the specified key, and then stores it in the $StorageKey variable.
+The third command passes the storage account in $Storage to the Get-AzStorageAccountKey cmdlet by using the pipeline operator to get the specified key, and then stores it in the $StorageKey variable.
 The final command creates a storage insight named MyStorageInsight in the workspace defined in $Workspace.
 The Storage Insight consumes data from the WADWindowsEventLogsTable table in the specified storage account resource.